tencentyun/intlcloud-documents/yehe_doc/网络与CDN/专线接入/最佳实践/通过专线接入+VPC NAT 网关实现本地 IDC 与云上资源互访_intl_en.md

 3. On the **SNAT** tab, click **Create**.
 On the **Create SNAT rule** page, select **Layer-3** for **Mapping type**, enter the VPC IP address in the **Source IP** field, and enter an IP address or IP address pool in the **Mapped IP/Mapped IP pool** field as needed.
 You can click **+ New line** to configure multiple SNAT routing rules.
 4. Click **OK**.
-For more information about parameter configuration, see [Operation Overview](https://www.tencentcloud.com/document/product/647/35109).
+>?For more information about parameter configuration, see [Operation Overview](https://intl.cloud.tencent.com/document/product/1015/30235).
 >

 ### [](id:step5)Step 5: Configure routing policies in the VPC route table